CentaurusInfra/arktos/docs/design-proposals/network/vnic_hotplug.md

 ## Feature brief
 vnic hotplug is the ability to allow admin of VM workload able to insert (plug in) or remove (plug out) vnics, while VM is alive.
 It does not cover adding ip alias to existing vnics, which is vnic update feature, and out of scope of vnic hotplug.

-In Alkaid, hotplug is limited to nics other than the primary one (usually eth0), and only applicable to VM workloads.
+In Alkaid, hotplug is only applicable to VM workloads.

 Admin expresses the intention of hotplug by adding/removing pod.spec.vnics elements.